sbfwamba/ClamAV-Automation-Bash-Script/README.md

-# ClamAV-Automation-Bash-Script
-#This is a simple bash script that can be used to automate clamav scans
+This is a simple bash script that can automate Clamav scans.
 Install ClamAV antivirus.
-Create or define the parent directory
+Create or define the parent directory.
+You are free to modify it so that it can meet your needs.